kutaydemireren/FlyMeTo/README.md

 ### Design

-The project design is heavily inspired by Clean Architecture.
-It tries to show what I think how the structure and communication could look like, given the requirements such as networking or redirecting user to another application.
+The project design is inspired by clean architecture.
+It tries to show what I think how a simple structure could look like, given the requirements such as networking or redirecting user to another application.
+That being said, it tried to be kept at its simplest effective form for sake of being practical especially in maintaining.

 Please keep in mind that although the project is monolithic, the boundaries are respected throughout the project and interactions between elements are carefully made.